What is Anthropology?

 Anthropology is the study of people, past and present, with a focus on understanding the human condition both culturally and biologically.
 This joint emphasis sets anthropology apart from other humanities and natural sciences.
 In a general sense, anthropology is concerned with determining what humans are, how they evolved, and how they differ from one another.
-The study of anthropology is often divided into four separate subdisciplines, including archaeology, biological anthropology, cultural anthropology, and linguistic anthropology.
+The study of anthropology is often divided into three subdisciplines: archaeology, biological anthropology, and cultural anthropology.

 Archaeology is the study of earlier cultures and past human lifeways through the scientific recovery, analysis, and interpretation of the material remains of past societies.
 The science of archaeology is a multidisciplinary approach to the study of human behavior as evidenced by cultural remains.
 Texas State offers coursework in archaeology concentrated in the geographic areas of Mesoamerica, North America, South America, and the Old World during the Paleolithic period.